Forensic Science with Criminology (Extended), BSc Hons

 About the course team

-The course leader has 20 years' experience as a crime scene examiner and fingerprint expert.
-She has supervised training for crime scene examiners at the Metropolitan Police Crime Academy.
+The lecturing team have a wide range of expertise and field experience working with Kent, Sussex and the Metropolitan Police services and most recently Kent Fire and Rescue services.
 Our experts cover fields including family liaison, facial recognition, disaster victim investigation and counter terrorism, bringing real-life examples to give you a taste of working in these disciplines.
-Final-year students may receive training from qualified barristers for the mock-court assessment.
+Final-year students may receive training from qualified barristers for the mock-court assessments.

 Come and meet us